Are We Becoming A Nazi-Like Nation?

 Are we a Nazi society?
 Not exactly, but we are increasingly moving in that direction.

-When a mother is arrested for attempting to intervene in her 14-year old child's decision to have an abortion, and when the police make sure the 14 year old is able to have the abortion, and when the police arrest the mother for trying to protect her daughter from the consequences of having an abortion and for trying to save her grandchild, the answer is increasingly, "yes."
+Joyce Morrison reported in 2005 that an Illinois mother was arrested for attempting to intervene in her 14-year old child's decision to have an abortion.
+The police made sure that the 14 year old was able to have the abortion by arresting the mother who was trying to protect her daughter from the consequences of having an abortion and also to save her grandchild.
+If this can happen here in America, the answer is increasingly, "Yes."

 When our society casually kills 50 million babies out of convenience, when the law imposed on our society by the Supreme Court (not by our elected officials) condones it and mandates that we allow the murders to continue, the answer is unavoidably, "yes."
 Who are we?
 What are we?
 Blood is on our hands!